What’s your organizational culture?

 Building organizational culture that lasts

-Now that we’ve looked at organizational culture with a thorough example, it’s time to get into the nuts and bolts of creating your own culture of innovation and dedicated customer service.
-Organizational culture and leadership are thoroughly intertwined, because it’s the leadership that typically decides what the culture will be.
+Now that we’ve looked at organizational culture with a thorough example, it’s time to get into the nuts and bolts of creating your own organizational culture definition.
+Organizational culture and leadership are thoroughly intertwined because it’s the leadership that typically decides what the culture will be.
 Everything your business does is an extension of that culture, beginning with how you treat your employees and ending with how your customers describe their experiences to friends who might not otherwise look at your product or service.

 How to create a change in culture

 There are plenty of organizational culture examples that involve transforming a toxic culture into one that is fulfilling for everyone involved.
 Is it easy to change your company’s culture?
 Of course not, but it’s worth it.
 While employees tend to resist change, it’s your job as a leader to guide them through it.
 If you have good crisis leadership skills, you can help your team through even the toughest of transformations.
 Here’s a quick overview of an effective five-step process.

 Once you have your organizational culture vision set, you can develop a Massive Action Plan to get your employees on board.
 Make sure your team sees the direction you’re going in and why.
 This will help them deal with any changes.

 Organizational culture and leadership are inextricable from each other.
 For the culture change to take effect, you have to get your top management with the program so they can help guide the rest of the team.

 Model the cultural changes.